 Instructors should know characteristics of reptiles in general and turtles in particular.
 They should know general information about turtle anatomy and physiology.
 They should be familiar with local species, their habitat preferences, and distinguishing characteristics of each species of semi-aquatic turtle.
 The instructor should also be able to use a field guide and a classification key to identify local species.

 Instructors should familiarize themselves with the local environment where trapping will occur so that they know the depth of the body of water and the currents (if any) of the body of water where they will be trapping.
+Instructors should also fee comfortable in the water.

 It is important for curriculum project leaders to use an inquiry method of instruction and to make sure that students have adequate amounts of time to ask and answer questions, to collect, record and report data and to contribute to the project in ways in which they are interested.